VISIT OUR ART STORE ▶

 Step 8: Adding Final Greenery with Dry Brush

-I add some typical daisy greenery using a dry brush technique to finish.
-I remove extra water from my brush with a paper towel, then make soft, dry brush strokes around the flowers.
-This creates a natural, messy look that brings the daisies to life.
+To finish, the artist adds some classic daisy greenery using a dry brush technique.
+Extra water is removed from the brush with a paper towel, then soft, dry brush strokes are made around the flowers.
+This creates a natural, slightly messy texture that brings the daisies to life.

 Add final greenery

-Now, my painting feels complete with fresh energy.
+Now, the painting feels complete with fresh energy.

 The final result